 Professor of Electrical & Computer Engineering

 Tarokh holds a Ph.D. in electrical engineering from the University of Waterloo in Ontario, Canada, and comes to Duke from Harvard University.
 His work focuses on telecommunications, specifically to statistical signal processing and data analysis for wireless communications.
-In 2014, Science-watch named Tarokh one of the World’s Most Influence Scientific Minds in the field of computer science.
+In 2014, Science Watch named Tarokh one of the World’s Most Influential Scientific Minds in the field of computer science.
 A former Gugenheim Fellow in Applied Mathematics, he is an IEEE Fellow and winner of the IEEE Eric E. Sumner Award for his contributions to communications technology.

 Associate Professor of Mathematics & Statistical Science

 Wu is an M.D./Ph.D. who earned his Ph.D. in Mathematics from Princeton University under the guidance of mathematician Ingrid Daubechies, and his M.D. from the National Yang-Ming University in Taiwan.
 His research interests range from mathematical study to data analysis with a focus on analyzing big/massive datasets by applying proper mathematical tools/theorems.
-His main field of application field is medicine where he works on the following problems: anesthesia/sedation/sleep analysis based on different physiological signals, breathing/heart rate variation analysis and coupling effect, weaning prediction, ECG waveform analysis like fetal ECG analysis and f-wave analysis, seasonality analysis of diseases, etc.
+His main field of application is medicine where he works on the following problems: anesthesia/sedation/sleep analysis based on different physiological signals, breathing/heart rate variation analysis and coupling effect, weaning prediction, ECG waveform analysis like fetal ECG analysis and f-wave analysis, seasonality analysis of diseases, etc.